 To best assure proper construction of new homes, we recommend having two inspections performed: One before drywall is installed and another once the home is completed.
 This type of phase inspection, although more expensive than a single inspection, helps to ensure your home is constructed properly.

 We offer both residential and commercial sewer scoping services using one of the most state-of-the-art sewer cameras on the market–it’s better than what most plumbing companies use, and we charge less!
-We take photos, videos and can mark the exact location of any clogged or damaged area of your sewer drain piping.
-Our reports can be given directly to a plumber to provide estimates of repair or replacement costs.
+We take videos and can mark the location of any clogged or damaged area of your sewer drain piping.
+Our reports include estimates to use in negotiations with the seller.
 Let us find those hidden sewer problems before they become serious.

 Radon is a cancer-causing radioactive gas.
 You cannot see, smell or taste radon, but it may be a problem in your home.
 The Surgeon General has warned that radon is the second leading cause of lung cancer in the United States today.
 If you smoke and your home has high radon levels, you’re at high risk for developing lung cancer.
 Some scientific studies of radon exposure indicate that children may be more sensitive to radon.
 This may be due to their higher respiration rate and their rapidly dividing cells, which may be more vulnerable to radiation damage.